FAQs - Float Avalanche Airbags

 How do I install the Float avalanche airbag system and accessories, such as a BC Link radio cord, hydration hose, and trigger?

-Watch these videos to learn how to properly install Float 2.0 and Float 1.0 avalanche airbag system, accessories into the pack so that they do not interfere with airbag deployment.
+Watch these videos to learn how to properly install the Float avalanche airbag system and accessories into the pack so that they do not interfere with airbag deployment.
 Watch these videos to learn how!

 FAQs - Air Cylinders